Consensys/aragon_audit_report_2018-06-04_extended/Aragon-Audit-final.md

 ### 4.1 Overview

-aragonOS and its apps are a fairly complex contract system with a open design.
+aragonOS and its apps are a fairly complex contract system with a very open design.
 Developers or users have a range of options on how they choose to deploy and customize the system.
-Creating a comprehensive threat model for all possible use cases was not possible due time constraints and simply because it is a open system and it remains to be seen on how the community will use it.
+Creating a comprehensive threat model for all possible use cases was not possible due time constraints and simply because it is a very open system and it remains to be seen on how the community will use it.

 ### 4.2 DemocracyTemplate based DAO